-(1) No trooper or police officer under the jurisdiction and direction of the Division of State Police shall use an issued or approved BWC prior to being trained in accordance with statutes in the use of the equipment, and in the retention of data created by such equipment.
+- (1) No trooper or police officer under the jurisdiction and direction of the Division of State Police shall use an issued or approved BWC prior to being trained in accordance with statutes in the use of the equipment, and in the retention of data created by such equipment.
 Every trooper or police officer shall receive training as to Body Worn Cameras at least annually.
-Training shall include the use of such equipment, retention of data created by, and the care and maintenance of such equipment.
+Training shall include the use of such equipment, retention of data created by, and the care and maintenance of such equipment. - (a) These training requirements shall apply to all sworn personnel - (b) Sworn supervisors who perform reviews of BWC recordings as part of their duties shall also be trained in aspects related to the review of BWC recordings. - (2) Any other DESPP employee that utilizes BWC equipment for purposes of duplication, redaction or data storage shall receive initial training in the use of such equipment.

-- (a) These training requirements shall apply to all sworn personnel - (b) Sworn supervisors who perform reviews of BWC recordings as part of their duties shall also be trained in aspects related to the review of BWC recordings. - (2) Any other DESPP employee that utilizes BWC equipment for purposes of duplication, redaction or data storage shall receive initial training in the use of such equipment. - (3) Troopers and police officers should notify the on-duty shift supervisor of any recorded media that may be of value for training purposes, such as officer safety, etc. The on-duty shift supervisor shall evaluate that segment of the recording in question and make an assessment of its application for training.
-If the media is copied for training purposes, it shall be appropriately documented at the Troop/Unit level and forwarded to the Connecticut State Police Training Academy for review through the chain of command.
+G. ADDITIONAL RESPONSIBILITIES AND DUTIES OF SWORN PERSONNEL

-G. RESPONSIBILITIES OF PERSONNEL
+- (1) Troopers and police officers utilizing an issued or approved BWC shall be responsible for the following documentation: - (a) DESPP incident reports shall include reference to any BWC recordings made pursuant to this policy

-- (1) Troopers and police officers utilizing an issued or approved BWC shall be responsible for the following documentation: - (a) DESPP incident reports shall include reference to any BWC recordings made pursuant to this policy - 1.
-In the event that a recording is made on other than a trooper or police officer's permanently issued or assigned BWC, and the BWC is not electronically linked to that trooper or police officer's identifying information (e.g. badge number or employee number), the make, model and serial number of the BWC used shall be noted in the incident report.
+1. In the event that a recording is made on other than a trooper or police officer's permanently issued or assigned BWC, and the BWC is not electronically linked to that trooper or police officer's identifying information (e.g. badge number or employee number), the make, model and serial number of the BWC used shall be noted in the incident report.